-Low humidity inside the house makes crotons particularly susceptible to spider mites.
+Low humidity indoors makes crotons particularly susceptible to spider mites.

-Daily misting is a good idea, and you may wish to keep your potted plant on a tray of wet pebbles to increase the ambient humidity.
+Daily misting is a good idea.
+Keeping your potted plant on a tray of wet pebbles will increase the ambient humidity.

-When the top inch becomes dry, water the plant completely until the water runs through the drainage holes.
+When the top inch becomes dry, water the plant completely until the excess runs out the drainage holes.

-Refrain from watering again until you find the top inch of soil is once again dry.
+Do not water again until the top inch of the potting mix is once again dry.

-Although the plant does not go dormant in winter, you should cut back somewhat on watering to allow it a period of rest.
+The croton does not go dormant in winter.
+But, you should cut back somewhat on watering to allow it a period of rest.

-In the autumn and the winter months, you should only water when the top 2” – 3” inches of soil are dry.
+In the autumn and the winter months, water when the top 2” – 3” inches of soil are dry.

-Use a general houseplant fertilizer, preferably slow-release, seasonally throughout the growing season.
+Use a general houseplant fertilizer, preferably slow-release, throughout the growing season.

-Do not fertilize at all during the late autumn or throughout the winter.
+Do not fertilize during late autumn or throughout the winter.

-Early in the spring, provide a feeding then do so once again in early summer and again in late summer.
+In early spring, provide a feeding then again in early summer and again in late summer.

 Soil & Transplanting